Using the Op/Ed As a PR Writing Tool

 But you may already be doing that—that is, writing something that is an Op/Ed in its approach.
 They are called blog posts.
 Try to make your next one (coming soon) so good that the Gazette would want to print it.

 Extra credit if that should happen.
-And you know it’s true, because in media writing, I never lie.
+And you know that promise of extra credit is true, because in media writing, I never lie.

 Style notes: Capitalizing Op/Ed in this post probably violates AP style.
 I am doing that to emphasize my topic.
-Capitalizing Black as a racial identity is a relatively new AP rule, but is corrrect.
+Capitalizing Black as a racial identity is a relatively new AP rule, but is correct.
+"White" is not capitalized because it's a descriptive adjective not always or commonly used as a racial identity, again, I used the term correctly according to AP style.

 Comments